People and Place is Footwork’s programme of support for community innovators, to turn bold ideas into long-term change for their neighbourhoods.

 In 2026 & beyond

-In 2027, the annual national programme will return, bolder and better than before – after a short pause to take stock of learnings, impact and ideas from the last 3 years, together with our insights group and previous People and place innovators.
-Expressions of interest will open in Autumn 2026.
-Sign up to our newsletter or get in touch if you’re interesting in supporting or collaborating on this work.
+Then in 2027, the annual national programme will return, bolder and better than before.
+It's taken a short pause so that Footwork can take stock of learnings, impact and ideas from the last 3 years, together with our insights group and previous People and Place innovators.